tianyi-zhang/Examplore/README.md

-# Examplore
+# Examplore: Visualizing API Usage at Scale

 This repository contains the source code of Examplore.
+Please refer to our CHI 2018 paper *[Visualizing API Usage at Scale](http://web.cs.ucla.edu/~tianyi.zhang/examplore.pdf)* for details.

-# To run Examplore
+## Run Examplore
 1. Install [Meteor](https://www.meteor.com/install)
 2. Go to the `meteor_app` folder and install pycollections and babel-runtime
 ```bash